kecrily/syesya/README.md

 - [ ] Change existing data
 - [ ] Crossbell Notes Reader
 - [ ] Generate IPFS Static Site
+- [ ] Internationalization & Accessibility

+## About

+### Motivation

+It is a product of the [BUIDLCON hackathon](https://buidlcon.dev/) and my foray into Web3 and Crossbell.

+### Name

+SyeSya is derived from the Yale Romanization for the Chinese word for "write down" (写下).

 ## License